-Over 2,400 farmers and farm educators have undergone CEVAS, an accredited training programme for anyone wanting to provide education or therapeutic (care farming) experiences on a farm or countryside location.
-CEVAS-trained farmers welcome ½ million school children onto farm every year.
+Thousands of farmers and farm educators have undergone CEVAS, an accredited training programme for anyone wanting to provide education or therapeutic (care farming) experiences on a farm or countryside location.
+CEVAS-trained farmers have welcomed millions of children onto farm.
 A nationally recognised accreditation, the scheme offers training for individuals who are working – or plan to work – with groups of school children, young people or clients with additional needs.

 What is CEVAS?

-CEVAS includes an OCN Level 2 award and then CEVAS accreditation, developed with members of the Access to Farms partnership, is not only useful for personal development but is also recognised by a number of insurers, schools and local authorities as a mark of good practice.
-It is usually heavily discounted thanks to sponsorship and donations.
+CEVAS accreditation is an Open College Network level 2 award delivered by the Access To Farms (ATF) partnership.
+It is not only useful for personal development but is also recognised by a number of insurers, schools and local authorities as a mark of good practice.

 Is CEVAS for me?

 CEVAS is suitable for a wide range of people, including farmers, farm staff, care farmers, volunteers, advisers, carers and teachers/teaching assistants.

 If you answer Yes to any of the following questions, you could benefit from the training and development opportunities offered by a CEVAS course: